avanwallendael/quicklook_fq/README.md

 #5.
 Navigate to your fastq folder
 cd fastqs

 #6.
 Run the script.
-You should expect this to take about 1.0-1.5m per Gb of your dataset.
+You should expect this to take about 1.0-1.5m per Gb of your dataset per available thread.
 ../quicklook_fq.sh

 #7.
 Visualize your data